pruthi-saksham/Enhanced-Response-Evaluation/README.md

 - *Moderate Similarity (0.6 ≤ Score ≤ 0.8)*: The response captures some of the key points, but room for improvement exists.
 - *Low Similarity (Score < 0.6)*: The response deviates significantly from the ideal, and feedback suggests revising the response or the ideal.

-  `The response and the similarity score will vary based on the model selected`

 # Acknowledgments